- Education and Science»

-Uranus is very far from the Sun—about 1,784 million miles away.
+Uranus is very far from the Sun—about 1,784 million miles away (compared to Earth's distance of 93 million miles from the Sun).
 Its orbit is incredibly huge, so of course it takes a long time for the planet to travel all the way around the Sun.
 To make a complete orbit takes Uranus 84 Earth years.

 1. Voyager 2 is the only mission that's visited Uranus—so far.

 Until Voyager 2 flew past Uranus in 1986 and sent back photos and measurements, we knew exceptionally little about the planet.
 Just a few decades ago it was believed to essentially be a smaller version of a Jupiter- or Saturn-like planet, but Uranus and Neptune are both decidedly different in composition.
 As previously mentioned, they are ice giants instead of gas giants like Jupiter and Saturn.
 Interestingly, most of the exoplanets we have discovered are ice giants as well—not gas giants.
 This is even more incentive to revisit Uranus, as it's an example of an extrasolar-like planet that's much more easily reachable.

 Even today we really don't know all that much about the farthest planets in our solar system.
 This is the primary reason that many scientists would like to make another trip there.
 The European Space Agency was very close to beginning a new mission to Uranus, called Uranus Pathfinder, but unfortunately it was rejected in one of the final stages of selection.